Page updated March 2025

 Over the past three years, we’ve held over 150 in-person and 50 virtual meetings with riders about redesigning the bus network.

-Through all of that listening, the most common concerns that riders shared that their bus should come more often (frequency), on-time (reliability), and provide more night and weekend options (schedules).
+Through all of that listening, the most common concerns that riders shared that their bus should come more often (frequency), on-time (reliability) and provide more night and weekend options (schedules).
 The new bus network prioritizes service that is more frequent, more reliable, and better matches with our riders’ needs, so you can access more of our region than ever before.

 Types of Changes